Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 Let’s start with one of my personal favorites: Warangal.

 Warangal is one of those cities where every corner tells a story.
-About 140 km from Hyderabad, it’s a heritage hotspot with a mix of ancient temples, grand forts and charming local streets.
-I first visited Warangal on a weekend trip and I remember being awed by the Thousand Pillar Temple.
-The carvings, the pillars and the peaceful vibes inside felt like stepping back in time.
+About 148 km from Hyderabad, it’s a heritage hotspot with a mix of grand forts and charming local streets.
+Visit Warangal on a weekend trip and you will remember being awed by the carvings, the pillars and the peaceful vibes inside that feels like stepping back in time.

 Then there’s the Warangal Fort which is not just massive but full of hidden corners and old stone gateways.
-Climbing up and looking over the city, I felt like a traveler discovering layers of history that most people pass by without noticing.
-The combination of ruins, greenery and open sky made it one of my most memorable short trips.
+Climbing up and looking over the city feels like a traveler discovering layers of history that most people pass by without noticing.
+The combination of ruins, greenery and open sky make it one of the most memorable short trips.

 Why I love Warangal and tips for your visit: